sourcegraph/sourcegraph-public-snapshot/dev/ci/test/README.md

 ```
 where `<machine>` is one of those listed above.

+Note: these tests rsync the sourcegraph directory to the machine in Google Cloud.
+Depending on your connection speed, this could take a while.

 ## Adding tests

 All machines are defined in the [servers.yaml](servers.yaml) file, and have a number of configuarable options based on the requirements of your test.